Diploma privilege: History

+Present

 Diploma privilege in Wisconsin

 In Wisconsin, J.D. graduates of the two American Bar Association-accredited law schools in the state, Marquette University Law School and the University of Wisconsin Law School, may seek admission to the State Bar of Wisconsin without having to sit for a bar examination.
 LLM and SJD graduates of these law schools are not eligible for diploma privilege.

 The diploma privilege in Wisconsin dates to 1870, when it was passed by the Wisconsin State Legislature in the same legislation that established the University of Wisconsin Law School.
 At that time a law department was established in the State University and a course of study under able instructors was prescribed for students in the law department.
 The 1870 law provided that graduates of this department should be entitled to admission to the bar upon their certificate of graduation—that is, their law degree.
 It was offered to encourage future lawyers to get a formal legal education instead of simply "reading law," which was the typical legal training of the time.